kevinnguyen20/data-aggregation-in-distributed-networks/README.md

 ```
 ./start.sh
 ```
-which calls a script that starts the whole system.
+calls a script that starts the whole system.
 The first time you execute it another flink directory for the second cluster will be created locally.

 ```
 ./stop.sh
 ```
-to stop everything (Flink, Kafka, Zookeeper, ...).
+stops everything (Flink, Kafka, Zookeeper, ...).